 Joseph A. Boshart has served as President and Chief Executive Officer since July 1999, and formerly served in such capacities at our predecessor since 1994.
 He has served as a director since July 1999.
-He also serves on the board of a privately held company.
 Mr. Boshart holds a B.S. degree in Economics from the University of Michigan.

 Emil Hensel has served as Chief Financial Officer since July 1999 and formerly served in such capacity at our predecessor since 1991.
 He has served as a director since July 1999.
-Mr. Hensel holds a B.S. degree in electrical engineering from Columbia University, a Masters degree in Engineering from Johns Hopkins University and an MBA from New York University.
+Mr. Hensel holds a B.S. degree in Electrical Engineering from Columbia University, a Masters degree in Engineering from Johns Hopkins University and an M.B.A. from New York University.

 W. Larry Cash has been a director and Audit Committee member since October 2001.
 He has been the Executive Vice President and Chief Financial Officer of Community Health Systems since September 1997 and a Director of Community Health Systems since May 2001.
 Prior to joining Community Health Systems, Mr. Cash served as Vice President and Group Chief Financial Officer of Columbia/HCA Healthcare Corporation from September 1996 to August 1997.
-Prior to Columbia/HCA, Mr. Cash spent 23 years at Humana Inc., most recently as Senior Vice President of Finance and

-Operations from 1993 to 1996.
+Prior to Columbia/HCA, Mr. Cash spent 23 years at Humana Inc., most recently as Senior Vice President of Finance and Operations from 1993 to 1996.
 He received his B.S. in Accounting from the University of Kentucky at Lexington in 1970.

 C. Taylor Cole Jr. has been a director since March 2004.
-Mr. Cole has been a Partner at Charterhouse Group, Inc., a private equity firm, since October 2002.
+Mr. Cole has been a Partner at Charterhouse, a private equity firm, since October 2002.
 Mr. Cole served as Senior Vice President of Charterhouse from June 2001 to October 2002 and served as Vice President from January 2000 to June 2001 and has been employed at Charterhouse since July 1998.
-He received B.A. in History in 1991 and an M.B.A in 1998 from the University of Virginia.
-He serves as a director on the boards of two privately held companies.
+He received a B.A. in History in 1991 and an M.B.A. in 1998 from the University of Virginia.

 Thomas C. Dircks has been a director since July 1999, a member of the Compensation Committee since October 2001 and a member of the Nominating Committee since March 2004.
-Mr. Dircks has been Managing Partner of Charterhouse Group, Inc., a private equity firm, since June 2002.
-Mr. Dircks served as President of Charterhouse from June 2001 until June 2002 and served as Executive Vice President of Charterhouse from July 2000 until June 2001 and has been employed as an executive officer of Charterhouse since 1983.
+Mr. Dircks has been Managing Partner of Charterhouse, a private equity firm, since June 2002.
+Mr. Dircks served as President of Charterhouse from June 2001 until June 2002, served as Executive Vice President of Charterhouse from July 2000 until June 2001 and has been employed as an executive officer of Charterhouse since 1983.
 He was previously employed as a Certified Public Accountant at a predecessor of PricewaterhouseCoopers, LLP.
 He holds a B.S. in Accounting and an M.B.A. from Fordham University.
-Mr. Dircks is also a director of a number of privately held companies.

 Eric T. Fry has been a director since April 2004, a member of the Compensation Committee since April 2004 and a member of the Nominating Committee since April 2004.
-He is a Managing Director of both Morgan Stanley Private Equity and Morgan Stanley & Co.
-Incorporated since December 2001 and has worked at Morgan Stanley & Co., Incorporated since 1989.
+He has been a Managing Director of Metalmark Capital LLC since October 2004.
+An affiliate of Metalmark Capital LLC manages MSDWCP on a subadvisory basis.
+Previously, he was a Managing Director of Morgan Stanley Private Equity and Morgan Stanley & Co.
+Incorporated from December 2001 through October 2004 and had worked at Morgan Stanley & Co.
+Incorporated from 1989 to 1992 and since 1994.
 Mr. Fry received a B.S. in Economics from the University of Pennsylvania's Wharton School in 1989 and an M.B.A. from Harvard University's Graduate School of Business Administration in 1994.
-Mr. Fry is also director of ACG Holdings, Inc., Vanguard Health Systems, Inc. and a number of privately held companies.
+Mr. Fry is also director of ACG Holdings, Inc., Vanguard Health Systems, Inc. and EnerSys.